“There is no angry Stoic.”— Donald Robertson, author & philosopher

 The Stoic response to insult is to pause and consider what has happened before anger overpowers your rational thinking.

-Doing so will help you to see if your anger is justified or not.
+Taking a pause when you get angry can help you to see whether your anger is justified or not.

 - If you find that your anger is justified, then you should take steps to remedy the situation.

-- If our anger isn’t justified, then we should try to put ourselves in that other person’s shoes and understand where they’re coming from (develop empathy for them).
+- If your anger isn’t justified, then you should try to put yourself in that other person’s shoes and understand where they’re coming from (develop empathy for them).

 - If it isn’t, then you should try to let go of anger before it builds up and makes things worse for yourself or others.